slatedocs/slate/source/index.html.md

 5. *Optional* - create additional sub-account users under User Management

-# API Disburse
+# API Disbursement

 API disbursement product provides the capability for you to disburse to 100+ banks in Indonesia via OY! at any time.
 The integration process to use the API disbursement product is straight forward and the details can be checked [here](https://api-docs.oyindonesia.com/#fund-disbursement).

 ## Key Features
 **Overdraft**

 OY! has established partnerships with third party lenders to credit a specific amount of funds that can be used for your disbursement needs.
 With this feature, you don’t need to top up the OY! balance to execute disbursements.
-Please contact our business representative for further details about this feature.
+Please contact our [business representative](partner@oyindonesia.com) for further details about this feature.

 **Overbooking**

-OY! can use the funds directly from your Mandiri and CIMB bank accounts for your disbursement needs.
+OY! can use the funds directly from your Mandiri, CIMB, or BNI bank accounts for your disbursement needs.
 You will only need to top up the admin fee needed to execute the disbursements instead of the full amount of your disbursement.
-Please contact our business representative for further details about this feature.
+Please contact our [business representative](partner@oyindonesia.com) for further details about this feature.

 **Check Transaction Status and Callback**